 The problem: Connecting B2B and B2C

 B2B eCommerce comes in many shapes and sizes, and it’s more complex than B2C.
 There are as many business models as there are businesses doing B2B.
+What happens when a client needs a Salesforce eCommerce integration–but also needs to connect to SAP and Magento?

 In this case, our client, a manufacturer, contracts with individual “job coaters” (painters who perform custom paint jobs for consumers).
 The paint job could be anything from a chair, to a closet, to a ’72 Porsche 911.
 In B2B eCommerce terms, the job coater plays the role of a dealer who buys product from the manufacturer and gets it to its final destination, where it is purchased by a consumer.
 In this case, the product is paint, and the final purchase includes a service (the paint job, performed by the job coater).